 Where health care workers are exposed to chemical solutions or other hazardous substances, the employer must carry out a COSHH assessment.
 The employer must assess the risks of exposure to the substance in question, and see whether the risks can be reduced and contact with the skin avoided.
 Where contact cannot be avoided, for example, manual cleaning or drug preparation, gloves and other protective equipment such as goggles may be necessary.

 Examples of chemicals where protective gloves will be needed include those listed below.
 However, any chemical exposure, even if not considered hazardous should be assessed to ensure that the right glove is provided (eg chlorine releasing disinfectants, pre-prepared disinfectant wipes, etc.):

-- enzyme-based cleaning solutions eg for cleaning endoscopes prior to disinfection - diphencyprone for treating aloplecia - cytotoxic drugs used in chemotherapy treatments.
+- · enzyme-based cleaning solutions eg for cleaning endoscopes prior to disinfection - diphencyprone for treating aloplecia - cytotoxic drugs used in chemotherapy treatments - corticosteroids eg dexamethasone and prednisolone - the preparation of insulin - a growth hormone such as somatropin.